aer35/jak-bot/README.md

    ```
    npm run deploy-commands
    ```
+   You only need to do this once.

 4. The bot should now be running and ready to use in your Discord server.

+## Notes

-If running in dev mode you will need to redeploy commands every time you make changes to the command files.
+- If running in dev mode you will need to redeploy commands every time you make changes to the command files since the bot uses the compiled Javascript files, not the Typescript files.
+- Reddit blocks most VPNs.
+Fetching will fail if you are running the server locally and using a VPN.
+- Follow all Reddit and Discord TOS.
+I bear no responsibility for any actions taken by the bot or its users.